Toxblh/MTMR/README.md

 #### `cpu`

-> Shows current CPU load in percents, changes color based on load value.
+> Shows current CPU load in percent, changes color based on load value.
-> Has lower power consumption and more stable in comparison to shell-based solution.
+> Has lower power consumption and higher stability than the shell-based solution.

 ```js
 {